makrai/notes/ettinger1907-bert-pling.md

       directly via the word prediction mechanism, and in expanding beyond the syntactic tests

-# 4 Leveraging human studies.
-The power in our diagnostics stems from pling
+# 4 Leveraging pling studies.
+The power in our diagnostics

 * In this section we provide relevant background on human language processing, and explain how we use this information to choose the particular tests